Attractions for children in the Silesian Beskids on rainy days – what to do indoors?

 43 – 450 Ustroń

-Ustroń Museum is one of the interesting places to visit in Ustroń, ideal for both adults and children, especially on rainy days in the Silesian Beskids.
-The average visiting time is about 40 minutes, but many guests stay much longer, discovering the wealth of local history and tradition.
+The Ustroń Museum is one of the interesting places to visit in Ustroń, ideal for both adults and children, especially on rainy days in the Silesian Beskids.
+The average visit lasts about 40 minutes, but many guests stay much longer, discovering the wealth of local history and tradition.

 Butterfly House Ustroń